pirj/padrino-cancan/README.md

       ...

-and add some abilities for some roles
+Add some abilities for some roles

       abilities do
-      allow [:any, :external, :manager, :manufacturer, :admin] do p "allow"
+        allow [:any, :external, :manager, :manufacturer, :admin] do can :index, :base
-        p self
-        can :index, :base
           can [:index, :view, :find, :search], Product
         end

         allow [:external, :manager, :manufacturer, :admin] do
           can [:edit, :update], :account => account
         end

+        allow [:manager, :admin] do
+          can [:create, :destroy], [Brand, Factory]
+          can :manage, Product
+        end

         ...
       end

+refer to [CanCan wiki](https://github.com/ryanb/cancan/wiki/defining-abilities) to learn how to define abilities syntax ("can" method)

+In your controller

+    App.controllers :products do
+      get :index do
+        authorize! :index, Product
+        ...
+      end

+      get :view, :with => :id  do
+        authorize! :view, Product
+        ...
+      end

+      ...
+    end

+In your views:

+    -if can?(:destroy, Product)
+      %li=link_to 'Destroy', url(:products, :destroy, product.id), :confirm => pt(:confirm)
+    -if can?(:edit, Product)
+      %li=link_to 'Edit', url(:products, :edit, product.id)

 ## Author